Bill Gates Sr., father of Microsoft co-founder, dies at 94 - Up News Info

 “When I was a kid, he wasn’t prescriptive or domineering, and yet he never let me coast along at things I was good at, and he always pushed me to try things I hated or didn’t think I could do (swimming and soccer, for example),” Gates Jr. wrote in the tribute.
 “And he modeled an amazing work ethic.
 He was one of the hardest-working and most respected lawyers in Seattle, as well as a major civic leader in our region.”

-That civic work included serving as a trustee of the Greater Seattle Chamber of Commerce, Planned Parenthood and United Way, and as a regent of the University of Washington, where he led fundraising drives.
+That civic work included serving as a trustee of the Greater Seattle Chamber of Commerce, Planned Parenthood and United Way.
 He also served as the president of the state and local bar associations and in the leadership of the American Bar Association, helping create diversity scholarships and promoting legal services for the poor.

-“Bill Sr. was a person who cared about the plight of many, and he had the resources and never-ending civic commitment to do something about it,” Washington Gov. Jay Inslee said in a statement.
-“He made the choice to use his wealth and influence to advocate for and improve equity in our communities.”

 Gates Sr. was a towering figure by reputation and in person — he stood 6-foot-7 (2 meters) tall — and his counsel was often sought.
 Former Starbucks Chairman Howard Schultz has said that when he was struggling to raise the money to buy the six-store coffee chain in 1987, Gates Sr. stepped in to rescue him from a rival buyer — not only by investing, but by personally taking Schultz to visit the rival, demanding as he loomed over the rival’s desk: “You are going to stand down and this kid is going to realize his dream.
 Do you understand me?”